shynggyssali/BESS-ERCOT-Index/README.md

 ## **Index Description**

 The **BESS ERCOT Index** is a transparent **perfect foresight**, rules-based benchmark that estimates the daily arbitrage earnings of a reference battery operating in Texas across ERCOT markets.
-It aggregates opportunities from **Day-Ahead Market (DAM)** and **Real-Time Market (RTM)** average prices, using ERCOT official files for Texas.
+It aggregates opportunities from **Day-Ahead Market (DAM)** and **Real-Time Market (RTM)** prices using official ERCOT data.
 It uses hourly DAM settlement point prices from the hub **HB_HOUSTON** and applies the **τ-greedy one-cycle method**.

 - **Reference asset:** 1 MW, 2h duration, with a daily usable energy of 2 MWh.
 - **Round-Trip Efficiency:** 85%  for a full cycle.

 **What the Index Represents:**
-The index is a simplified benchmark for the earnings that could have been theoretically been obtained with perfect information.
+The index is a simplified benchmark for the earnings that could have been theoretically obtained with perfect information.

 ---